cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-07-01-vimwiki-hugo.md

           force_orphan: true
 ```

-I like having one part of my notes published in Github Pages, at least the
+I like having one part of my notes published on Github Pages, at least the
 configuration notes, which can be found in [my Github
 page](https://cristianpb.github.io/vimwiki).
 But there is also a part of notes
-that a keep private, for example my diary notes, where I may have some sensible
+that I keep private, for example my diary notes, where I may have some sensible
 information, so I keep it away from publication just by adding it to the
 `.gitignore` file.
 Here you can find [my Github notes
 repository](https://github.com/cristianpb/vimwiki).